 One such fabric you may wish to consider is TENCEL®.

 TENCEL® made from wood fibres has a smooth, non irritating surface.
 Hypoallergenic it is softer than silk, cooler than linen, and more absorbent than cotton.
 Thermoregulating wicking moisture away from the skin helping you keep cool in the summer and warm in the winter.

 |If you or a family member suffer from sensitive skin look you should use a Protect-A-Bed® TENCEL® mattress or pillow protector.
 Endorsed by the Eczema Association they are sensitive skin tried and tested.|

 Just like a fitted sheet, the smooth surface of the Protect-A-Bed® TENCEL® mattress protector can be slept on directly with no need for an additional sheet.

 They also have the added benefit of a breathable waterproof Miracle Layer® which you won’t notice it as it is soft and quiet (not like the crinkly noisy waterproofing many of us remember as children).

 Protecting your mattress from spills and stains and you and your from dust mite, mould and bacteria allergens in the mattress.
-Approved by the National Asthma council’s Sensitive Choice Program and recognised as been SIDS & Kids friendly.
+Approved by the National Asthma council’s Sensitive Choice Program.

 Bed bugs love to hitchhike on luggage and are an increasing problem in Australia.